riney/resume/resume.md

 ## Overview

 * Engineer with 20+ years of professional experience in a wide range of technologies
-* Work experience from startups to multinational corporations, and team sizes from one to hundreds
+* Work experience from startups to multinationals, and team sizes from one to hundreds
 *

 ## Experience